Mayin/plantstation/docs/readme.md

 ```

 ### Table as Log
-Tables-as-logs are used both locally and on AWS.
+A simple table is used as a log both locally (on MSSQL and MySQL) and on AWS (DynamoDB)

 plantstation2log |
 ------------ |